w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ![balance-example-1](../assets/balance-example-1.png)

 The untouchable balance is part of the free balance that cannot be spent due to ED or freezes.
 In this case, the existential deposit of 1 DOT is untouchable (meaning you can’t touch it if the account can’t or shouldn’t get reaped).
-The untouchable balance can also be defined as the frozen balance in excess of reserved balance (see [here](https://github.com/paritytech/polkadot-sdk/issues/1833#issuecomment-1805764506) for a visual aid).
+The untouchable balance can also be defined as the frozen balance in excess of the reserved balance (see [here](https://github.com/paritytech/polkadot-sdk/issues/1833#issuecomment-1805764506) for a visual aid).

 If 60 DOT from the account is staked, we get the following balance structure: